dotnet/docs/docs/standard/serialization/system-text-json/migrate-from-newtonsoft.md

 `Newtonsoft.Json` provides APIs that return <xref:System.Nullable%601>, such as `ReadAsBoolean`, which handles a `Null` `TokenType` for you by returning a `bool?`.
 The built-in `System.Text.Json` APIs return only non-nullable value types.
 For more information, see [Read null values into nullable value types](use-utf8jsonreader.md#read-null-values-into-nullable-value-types).

-### Multi-targeting
+### Multi-target for reading JSON

 If you need to continue to use `Newtonsoft.Json` for certain target frameworks, you can multi-target and have two implementations.
 However, this is not trivial and would require some `#ifdefs` and source duplication.
-One way to share as much code as possible is to create a `ref struct` wrapper around `Utf8JsonReader` and `Newtonsoft.Json.JsonTextReader`.
+One way to share as much code as possible is to create a `ref struct` wrapper around <xref:System.Text.Json.Utf8JsonReader> and `Newtonsoft.Json.JsonTextReader`.
 This wrapper would unify the public surface area while isolating the behavioral differences.
 This lets you isolate the changes mainly to the construction of the type, along with passing the new type around by reference.
 This is the pattern that the [Microsoft.Extensions.DependencyModel](https://www.nuget.org/packages/Microsoft.Extensions.DependencyModel) library follows:

 * [UnifiedJsonReader.JsonTextReader.cs](https://github.com/dotnet/runtime/blob/81bf79fd9aa75305e55abe2f7e9ef3f60624a3a1/src/installer/managed/Microsoft.Extensions.DependencyModel/UnifiedJsonReader.JsonTextReader.cs)
 * [UnifiedJsonReader.Utf8JsonReader.cs](https://github.com/dotnet/runtime/blob/81bf79fd9aa75305e55abe2f7e9ef3f60624a3a1/src/installer/managed/Microsoft.Extensions.DependencyModel/UnifiedJsonReader.Utf8JsonReader.cs)